By Gary Swick, President

 The original idea was a mass clean-up but at FOTFR we like to try new approaches.
 A resolution dedicating the 3rd Saturday in September as It’s Our Fox River Day was created and many municipalities have adopted that date.
 Elgin and Batavia also conduct cleanup efforts and organizations like our friends at the Kane County Forest Preserve District, the Conservation Foundation, and the St. Charles Park District run cleanups too.
 But many others have created their own variations which include, visual art production, music making, yoga, a flower blessing, a make-up party (the West Dundee Fox River Glam up), and specialty drinks at riverside taverns.

 Cleanups are fine

-They are easy to organize, don’t require much training or tools, they are fun, and offer immediate and tangible success, and they are fun.
-There has never been a trash shortage in our watershed, from the early days with 55-gallon steel drums and tires to today’s trash, comprising mostly single- use plastics.
+Cleanups are easy to organize, don’t require much training or tools, offer immediate, tangible success, and they’re fun.
+There has never been a trash shortage in our watershed, from the early days with 55-gallon steel drums and tires to today’s trash, comprising mostly single-use plastics.
 All trash is a degradation of habitat and important to remove.
 Big shoreline and park events are wonderful, but small street storm drain clearing is important too.
 Also, to help residents fully understand the impact of litter on our Fox River, FOTFR’s Education Design Team has just developed a litter analysis and action activity that is available upon request.

 Visit our website to get resources and to register.
 If you would like to volunteer for an existing cleanup, please contact us at: email@example.com and we will connect you with your options.